Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 Accessories and furnishings design is a field that involves tastefully designing the interiors of commercial or residential spaces to interpret the customer’s personality and requirements.
 Accessories would include wall art, mirrors, rugs, lamps, pillows, and other decor items to make the interior space visually attractive.
 While on the other hand, furnishings includes all the decorative items like furniture, fittings, drapes and carpets that can be placed aesthetically in a room to accentuate its look and feel.

 This field of design demands creativity, awareness about the latest trends & development and skill to understand the customer’s requirements in a structured manner.
 As an accessories and furnishings designer, you ought to know the art of striking a right balance between innovation, functionality and aesthetic appeal of the space.
-Skills like the ones mentioned below will certainly help you chart your course in this field :-
+Skills like the ones mentioned below will certainly help you chart your interior designing course in this field :-

 People are becoming more conscious about the design & layout of their homes and the strong need for it to reflect their individual personalities.
 And, with a rise in standard of living for many in the country, the scope for employability as an accessories and furnishings designer certainly increases.
 One can either be associated with an agency, work with big names in the industry or simply start on their own backed by their skill-set.